jude-lieb/Chess/README.md

 Download and install java version >=21 and add it to your environment variables path.
 Download and install maven and add it to your environment variables path.
 To start the backend, run "mvn clean install" and "mvn exec:java".
-To start the frontend, run "npm i" and "npm start".
+To start the frontend, run "npm i" and "npm start" from the frontend folder.
 This project is currently configured for local testing, but can be converted to live hosting.